Armin-KF/Armin-KF/README.md

 - I work a lot with **Grafana**, **Elasticsearch**, and **Bash** to debug issues, check logs, and automate stuff.
 - Comfortable with **Node.js**, **Express**, **MongoDB**, **SQL**, and building REST APIs.
 - I also deal with monitoring, logging, and keeping services reliable on a daily basis.
+- Interested in security and learning more about it as I go.
 - Always learning and improving my skills along the way.

 <h3 align="left">Let's Connect:</h3>